 Step 3: Frying

-- In medium flame, heat Oil in pan for frying, use the tablespoon to scoop out the batter.
+- In medium flame, heat oil in a pan for frying, use the tablespoon to scoop out the batter.

 - Gently drop batter into the oil to make even sized balls.